Who We Are

 Phillip Dale started work in 2005 and since then has become a fully qualified embalmer.
 A Radcliffe lad born and bred he was for many years manager and supervisor at Halls toffee makers in Radcliffe.

 Joseph, Pauls eldest joined us in 2009.
 He becomes the first sixth generation of the family to practice as a Funeral director in Radcliffe.
+Married to Vicki, they have one daughter, Phoebe.

 Matthew, Peter Jnr’s youngest son joined the business in 2010.The latest addition to the team is Adam, Paul’s youngest son who joined the business in 2015.